 On this page, you will find the general terms and conditions for Forte’s research grants.
 They apply to all our grants, unless there are specific terms and conditions linked to the grant decision which are worded differently.
-The terms and conditions apply for all grant decisions made from 1 October 2020.
+The terms and conditions apply to all grant decisions made from 22 May 2023.

 Administrating organisation refers to the legal person that manages the research funds allocated by Forte.

 Project leader refers to the person responsible for the grant application (applicant) submitted to Forte, and for planning and implementation of the project.
 When an organisation is applying to Forte, the organisation has the same responsibility as a project leader.

 Project refers to the activities supported by the grant from Forte.

 Forte’s decisions and grants become valid when both the administrating organisation and project leader have accepted the commitments defined below.

 3.1 Forte’s commitments